 If you choose not to enroll in a CodeOp course, there are a number of alternative bootcamps and resources that can help you launch a career as a product manager, data analyst, or web developer.

 - The women-owned bootcamp Product Academia aims to help women get back into the workforce by landing a job as a product manager.
 Like CodeOp’s product management program their students graduate with a formal certificate.

 - Another well-known tech bootcamp is General Assembly.
 They teach full-time, part-time, and 1-day courses on a variety of topics including product management, data science, software engineering, digital marketing, and more.
-Their program features 19,000+ hiring partners, hands-on projects, and a 91.4% job placement rate.
 Learn more about General Assembly in our review.

 - Similarly, BrainStation is a bootcamp that runs courses in data science, web dev, product management, and more.
 Their program is project-based, with networking opportunities and 1-on-1 feedback for students.

 - The online bootcamp Thinkful also offers courses in product management, data analytics, and more.
 Like CodeOp, their program includes career coaching and group projects with an income share agreement (ISA).

 - Aspiring product managers can check out the product association Product Gym.
 They offer training, job support, and networking opportunities.

 - Likewise, Product School and Linky Product teach full-time and part-time product management courses.
 Like CodeOp, students get formal certificates, mentoring, and career support.